mike-ward/waywards/_posts/2017-10-08-our-trip-out-west.md

 So what do you do when you get a new RV?
 Why take it on a 6,000 mile trip out West of course.
 I won't bore you with the travel log.
-Here's a photo album with maps and pictures if your interested.
+Here's a photo album with maps and pictures if you're interested.

 <https://goo.gl/photos/i3u5hgvgqNaHAjs27>